 Writing these steps down and reviewing them in this format doesn’t seem hard, but the above steps takes us about 5-8 minutes to do because their website is so slow.
 To compound the issue, timeshares change their availability at least hourly!
 My wife and I did these steps above a couple times a day to start looking for vacations.
 This is exhausting, a waste of time and reduces your self-worth to a monkey banging out a series of keystrokes hoping it leads to a different result every hour (resulting in insanity).

 Finally, the engineer in me took over and decided to solve this problem.
-The first blocker I ran into was that I was a CTO for many years… and I am now a wanna-be developer.
+The first blocker I ran into was that I was a CTO for many years… and I am now a retired and wanna-be developer.
 I know all the right words, design patterns, architecture solutions and technology but it would take me weeks to write one line of code!
 So a managed service by AWS comes to the rescue!

 Let me review my implementation of how I made the Anti-Insanity Vacation Helper.
-The first thing I did was spin up an AWS account and locked it down best on my best security practices.
+The first thing I did was spin up an AWS account and locked it down based on my best security practices.
 Then I started creating a Cloudwatch Synthetics Canary to “monitor” the Interval page that showed me which vacation properties were available.
 To help me create the code (remember I’ve been a CTO for a long time) I used the Cloudwatch Synthetics Recorder.
 The recorder created the code in NodeJS and Puppeteer and in theory would now automate what a user would do in the browser.
 Instead of the 6 conceptual steps listed above it came to roughly 60 actual mouse clicks and keyboard entries that someone has to do to view vacation property availability!
 Cloudwatch Synthetics allowed me to easily take a screenshot per step and save those screenshots of the browser in S3.
 To get to this point, it took me about 2 hours late on a Friday night.
-However, due to the old technology that Interval uses, I had to tweak several of the automated steps to get them to work properly (finally going to be around 11pm).
+However, due to the old technology that Interval uses, I had to tweak several of the automated steps to get them to work properly (finally going to bed around 11pm).
 Finally, I now have a screenshot in S3 of the available properties that I am interested in based on a provided date range and location.